lowleveldesign/debug-recipes/guides/using-windbg.md

 - stepping until the next return or call instruction: **tct**, **pct**

-### Break when a specific function is in the call stack
+### Breaking when a specific function is in the call stack

 ```
 bp Module!MyFunctionWithConditionalBreakpoint "r $t0 = 0;.foreach (v { k }) { .if ($spat(\"v\", \"*Module!ClassA:MemberFunction*\")) { r $t0 = 1;.break } }; .if($t0 = 0) { gc }"
 ```

-### Break on a specific function enter and leave
+### Breaking on a specific function enter and leave

 The trick is to set a one-time breakpoint on the return address (**bp /1 @$ra**) when the main breakpoint is hit, for example: